tauri-apps/plugins-workspace/plugins/dialog/permissions/autogenerated/reference.md

 |`deny-open`|Denies the open command without any pre-configured scope.|
 |`allow-save`|Enables the save command without any pre-configured scope.|
 |`deny-save`|Denies the save command without any pre-configured scope.|
+|`default`|This permission set configures the types of dialogs
+available from the dialog plugin.

+#### Granted Permissions

+All dialog types are enabled.

+|